Article I, Organization:

 The Board of Directors shall have full power and authority to borrow money on behalf of the Corporation, including the power and authority to borrow money from any of the members or officers of the Corporation, and otherwise to incur indebtedness on behalf of the Corporation and to authorize the execution of promissory notes, or other evidences of indebtedness of the Corporation, and to agree to pay interest thereon, to sell, convey, alienate, assign, exchange, lease and otherwise dispose of, mortgage, pledge, hypothecate, and otherwise encumber the property, real and personal, and the franchises of the Corporation; to purchase, lease and otherwise acquire property, real and personal, on behalf of the Corporation; and generally, to do and perform every act which the Corporation may lawfully do and perform, provided that said total indebtedness of the Corporation shall not exceed the following year's anticipated income.

 The Board of Directors and executive staff members of this Corporation shall serve without compensation, except their actual expenses, unless additional compensation has been budgeted and approved by the membership.
-The Board of Directors may authorize the Treasurer, by a 2/3 vote, to pay up to a $250 non-budgeted expense if it can be considered a regular expense of doing business.
+The Board of Directors may authorize the Treasurer, by a 2/3 vote, to pay up to a $5000 non-budgeted expense if it can be considered a regular expense of doing business.
 The Treasurer shall make such payments thus authorized by the Board of Directors, and those payments approved by the membership within the budget, or by a special vote of 2/3 of the membership.
-Payment by check shall be over the signatures of two officers of the Corporation, effective January 1, 1977.
 The Board of Directors shall provide a suitable seal for the Corporation.
 The fiscal year for the Corporation shall be January 1 through December 31.

 The Board of Directors may, by vote, remove from office, for any cause, any Director who has failed to perform, in a reasonable manner, the duties of his/her office as outlined in the by-laws, or as reasonably directed by the Board.
 Removal is effected by a 3/4 vote of the directors not charged, present and voting.
 A minimum of four votes in favor of removal must be cast.
 A removal proceeding, may be initiated by any regular member of the Corporation with proper notice and an opportunity to speak and/or be represented being given to the Director so charged.
 Charges must be filed in writing with the President and with the Executive Secretary.